Benson Hill

 Kinnos

-Kinnos Inc. is a biotechnology company based in Brooklyn, New York, that specializes in improving disinfection practices through innovative color technology.
-Founded in 2014, the company manufactures a powdered additive called Highlight, which enhances the visibility of disinfectants, ensuring thorough cleaning and compliance during disinfection processes.
-Highlight provides real-time color-change feedback, allowing users to see where disinfectants have been applied, which helps prevent disease outbreaks on various surfaces.
-In addition to Highlight, Kinnos also offers Highlight Wipes, a dispensing machine for wipes, and Highlight Powder, another form of their disinfectant additive.
-The company's mission is to empower individuals to disinfect with confidence and to enhance public health through effective and visible disinfection.
+Kinnos Inc. is a biotechnology company based in Brooklyn, New York, that specializes in innovative color technology to enhance disinfection practices.
+Founded in 2014, the company manufactures Highlight, a patent-pending powdered additive that improves the visibility of disinfectants, thereby increasing user compliance and ensuring thorough cleaning.
+Highlight provides real-time color-change feedback, empowering individuals to disinfect surfaces with confidence.
+In addition to the Highlight additive, Kinnos offers Highlight Wipes, a dispensing machine for wipes, and Highlight Powder, a disinfectant additive.
+The company's mission is to transform how disinfectants are used, ultimately aiming to prevent disease outbreaks and promote public health through visible disinfection.

 bioClarity